KarenK11/FirstMilestoneProject/readme.md

 This website was built as part of the learning material for Code Institute's Fullstack Web Developer program.

 <h2><b>Project Description</b></h2>
 This site was created in order to get familiar with common development tools like Gitpod, Git & GitHub, and how to use them to write and manage code.
-The project itself will display a breakdown of the different technologies used in each of the different sections of the program
+The project itself will display a breakdown of the different technologies used in each of the different sections of the program.

+My website's primary purpose is to showcase my web development skills.
+It allows prospetive employers and collaborators to get an insight into my history and showcase some of my work.

 <h2><b>Technology</b></h2>